 You know those days when you can’t possibly do anything wrong?
 I recently had that kind of day fishing—so good that it is now the best day of fishing in my life!
-I was absolutely blessed and couldn’t have asked for a better experience.

-I was sitting at my desk mid-week pondering where I would fish and what species I’d be going for, when a friend of mine told me the spring smallmouth bite had started.
+I was sitting at my desk mid-week pondering where I would fish, and what species I’d be going for, when a friend of mine told me the spring smallmouth bite had started.
 Within seconds I knew exactly what I was about to do with my weekend—I was heading to Zone 10 targeting pre-spawn bass!

 I woke up damp and groggy to the pitter-patter of the rain on the fly of my tent.
 Knowing I had made the trip with the sole purpose of fishing, I dressed warm and put on my rain gear.
 A quick breakfast and bailing of the boat—which seemed like it took forever—was completed and the boat was finally loaded and ready for my day on the water.
 I had a good idea of where I wanted to fish, but knew I’d have to cover water and use a variety of baits to determine the bite and the structure the fish were relating to.